ShubhSonar/ShubhSonar/README.md

-- 👋 Hi
+- 👋 Hi there,
-- 🎯 9x certified Salesforce System Architect ( Work Independently ) from 🇮🇳
+- 🎯 Certified Salesforce System Architect ( Work Independently ) from 🇮🇳
+- 3 Live Appexchange Listings with 200+ installs
+- 1 Chrome extension with 1000+ installs
 - 👀 For Interesting Innovations
-- 🍏 Salesforce, Python, Javascript, PHP, LOADING.......
+- 🍏 Salesforce, UX, Python, Javascript, PHP, LOADING.......

 <!---
 ShubhSonar/ShubhSonar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.